The Year of the Four Roman Emperors explained

 This generated a lot of animosity and hatred in the provinces.
 He also refused to pay the Praetorians the money promised by Sabinus, which outraged them.

-Downfall of Galba
+The downfall of Galba

-Marcus Salvius Otho, who was the governor of Lusitania, had supported Galba's claim to the throne and had marched with him to Rome.
+Marcus Salvius Otho, who was the governor of Lusitania, had initially supported Galba's claim to the throne and had marched with him to Rome.

-Otho had a personal vendetta against Nero, since the former emperor had forced Otho to divorce his wife so that she could marry the emperor.
+In fact, Otho had a personal vendetta against Nero, since the former emperor had forced Otho to divorce his wife so that she could marry the emperor.

 However, Otho had been expecting to be named Galba's heir to the throne as a reward for his part in the revolt's success.